deepppl/deepppl/docker/README.md

   <selected tag>
 ```

-This will sping a jupyter notebook that is exposed at port 8888.
+This will spin a jupyter notebook that is exposed at port 8888.